Clastify logo

 A synapse is a junction where a neuron communicates with another cell by releasing a chemical signal across a narrow gap.
 In this topic, synapse means chemical synapse; electrical synapses are not required here.

-Synapses can form between two neurons, between sensory receptor cells and neurons, or between neurons and effector cells.
+Synapses can link one neuron to another.
+They also occur between sensory receptor cells and neurons, and between neurons and effector cells.
 An effector cell is a cell, such as a muscle fibre or gland cell, that carries out a response after receiving a signal.

 Image